In early 2025, I served as an unpaid volunteer at Honeyman State Park.

 Former Oregon State Parks Volunteer

+Oregon state government can never again abuse a volunteer this way without documented precedent.
 When the Governor's office was directly notified and chose silence, this stopped being one agency's failure and became shared across the state structure.

 Their institutional silence does not erase the pattern.
 It confirms it.